 2. Villa Lena, Toscana

 Deep in the Tuscan hills lies the Villa Lena.
 Engrossed in green landscapes illuminated by an amber sun, you will never want to leave this picturesque setting.
-Villa Lena is an artistic residence different from the others – the hand of man has worked delicately, trying to make room for woods, vineyards and the precious chirping of sparrows.
+Villa Lena is one of Italy’s most beautiful Italian art residencies.
+An artistic residence different from the others – the hand of man has worked delicately, trying to make room for woods, vineyards and the precious chirping of sparrows.
 From April to November for one or two months, this idyllic dwelling welcomes and supports international artists in need of a place in the world where they can create in complete freedom, stimulated by constant contact with nature.

 3. CRIPTA747, Torino

-In Turin, the beating heart of an avant-garde youth, you will find the Crypta747 artistic residence open to artists, curators, and researchers from every field of contemporary culture.
-This space is dedicated to them, continuously exposed to their creative flow, almost victims of a passionate stylistic and conceptual research.
+In Turin, the beating heart of an avant-garde youth, you will find the Crypta747 Italian art residency open to artists, curators, and researchers from every field of contemporary culture.
+This space is dedicated to them, continuously exposed to their creative flow, almost victims of passionate stylistic and conceptual research.

-There are two residency scholarships for those wanting to live and work in Turin for two months, from September to November.
-The autonomous atmosphere and the open spirit that has always characterized Crypta747, encourages growth, experimentation and exchange between local and foreign artists, art professionals, and the public.
+There are two scholarships for these Italian art residencies for those wanting to live and work in Turin for two months, from September to November.
+The autonomous atmosphere and the open spirit that has always characterized Crypta747, encourages growth, experimentation, and exchange between local and foreign artists, art professionals, and the public.

 4. BoCS Art, Cosenza